 Also, wet plastering is one of the best ways to ensure airtight masonry walls.
-Current regulations ask for a feeble target of 10 and new regulations due in 2022 should reduce this to 5.
+Current regulations ask for a feeble target of 5.
 Timber frame houses use different methods to achieve air tightness including membrane’s and a lot of special sealing tape.

-Installing cavity wall insulation is one of the most cost-effective ways of reducing heat loss in existing properties.
+Installing cavity wall insulation ranks among the most efficient methods to minimize heat loss in existing buildings.